-Overall, our findings support the IO-Efficiency relation documented by Boehmer and Kelley (2009) and Cao et al. (2018) that higher institutional ownership leads to a lower pricing error and hence higher informational efficiency.
-Beyond this, our focus is the impact of sentiment beta on the IO-Efficiency relation.
-Our findings suggest that, although institutions overall contribute to price efficiency, the strength of their impact is contingent on sentiment beta.
-For stocks with higher sentiment beta, the IO-Efficiency relation is attenuated.
+Overall, our findings support the IO-efficiency relation documented by Boehmer and Kelley (2009) and Cao et al. (2018), showing that higher institutional ownership reduces pricing errors and enhances informational efficiency.
+Extending this, our study focuses on the impact of sentiment beta on the IO-efficiency relation.
+Both FMB and panel regressions reveal that sentiment beta attenuates this relation, with higher sentiment beta weakening the effect of institutional ownership on price efficiency.
+These results underscore the dynamic role of sentiment beta in shaping the IO-efficiency relation.